 4. SharePoint Graphics and Charts

 SharePoint has great list views, teams’ sites, and tasks lists, but it doesn’t have the best chart and graphic capabilities.
 So, you may have the data in SharePoint, but you just can’t seem to find it if it’s not visually presented on the screen.
-There are many ways to enhance SharePoint with BI (business intelligence) tools like Tableau.
+There are many ways to enhance SharePoint with BI (business intelligence) tools, like SharePoint + Power BI, or SharePoint + Tableau.
 See examples in the screenshots below.
 HingePoint can show you how!